weavedb/weavedb/docs/docs/quick-start.md

 Set `Secure` to `False` for this tutorial (never do that for production dapps).

 Finally, `Deploy DB Instance`.
-Your DB will be deployed to mainnet in a few seconds.
+Your DB will be deployed to the mainnet in a few seconds.
 You can view the transaction for the deployment via the `contractTxId` link.

 ![](https://i.imgur.com/vL4d75W.png)